ishmaelishrealm/Ishanime/CUSTOM_DOMAIN_SETUP.md

 ### Step 1: Access Namecheap DNS
 1. Go to: `https://namecheap.com`
 2. Click **"Domain List"** on the left
-3. Find your domain: `ishanime.com`
+3. Find your domain: `ishanime.me`
 4. Click **"Manage"** next to it
 5. Go to **"Advanced DNS"** tab